mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-12-09-esty-c-portrait.md

 ---
-layout: work
+layout: media
 title: "For the flowers against pink"
-description: "PaperFaces portrait of Esty C. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Esty C. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-esty-c-twitter-lg.jpg
   thumb: paperfaces-esty-c-twitter-150.jpg